 Damages Involved in Car Accident Cases

-In-car accidents, there are different types of damages that victims may be able to recover via car accident claims or lawsuit.
+In car accidents, there are different types of damages that victims may be able to recover via car accident claims or a lawsuit.
 These include a variety of economic and non-economic damages.

 Economic damages, also known as monetary or special damages, are those that come with specific amounts of money attached to them.
 For example, some types of economic damages could include medical bills, lost wages, lost earning capacity, property damage, and the cost of ongoing treatment, among others with a clear dollar amount.